-13. Are foundations permitted to be major shareholders in a company?
+14. Are foundations permitted to be major shareholders in a company?
 Are there any limitations to voting rights?
 Is this considered as an economic activity?
+Are foundations allowed to engage in active ownership of companies that they own (for example through board representation, informal strategy discussions or the right to be consulted on key issues such as CEO succession)?

-The Italian law does not explicitly prohibit a foundation from taking stakes in a company.

-However, a foundation qualified as Onlus cannot be a major shareholder in limited liability companies.
+The Italian law does not explicitly prohibit a foundation from holding shares in a company nor from engaging in active ownership of companies that it owns.
+However, a foundation qualified as ONLUS cannot be a major shareholder in limited liability companies.

-Holding shares is not considered to be an economic activity in case it is a mere use of capital resources, aimed at gaining profits to be allocated to the achievement of the foundation's purpose.

-Instead, the management and coordination of a commercial company could be considered as an economic activity, or a real holding company.
+Holding shares is not considered to be an economic activity in cases where it is a mere use of capital resources aimed at gaining profits to be allocated for the achievement of the foundation's purpose.
+The management and coordination of a commercial company, however, could be considered as an economic activity, or as a real holding company.

-14. Are there any rules/limitations in civil and/or tax law regarding foundations' asset management (only secure investments/bonds/investments with a certain return)?
+15. Are there any rules/limitations in civil and/or tax law regarding foundations' asset management (only secure investments/bonds/investments with a certain return)?
 What, if any, types of investment are prohibited?
-Are there any limitations on mission-related investments?
+Are there any limitations on missionrelated investments?